edgeradio993fm/rivendell/README.md

 ```bash
 deb https://7edg.org/repo buster main
 ```
-### A Quick Note For Those Running Debian Based Distributions

-This forked repo will compile and run just fine on x86-64 based Debian systems.
-We've been considering adding x86-64 packages to our repository.
-If you're keen to get pre-compiled update packages for your x86-64 based Debian system please let us know via [tech@edgeradio.org.au](mailto:tech@edgeradio.org.au).

-We've not tested if the code compiles on Ubuntu.

 ***

 ### Installing Rivendell on a New System Using the Respository

 Installing a fresh copy of Rivendell on a Raspbian system without it isn't too hard.
 We have made an automated install script that will install Rivendell install on a Rasbian Raspberry Pi system.
 This will also install the required dependancies to build Rivendell from source.